 Through our programs for rabbinical and cantorial students, T’ruah is training the next generation of clergy to be human rights leaders.
 These programs combine on-the-ground experience with Jewish learning, tools for developing a rabbinic voice, issue education, and the building of cross-denominational cohorts of future rabbis and cantors committed to bringing a moral voice to human rights.

-The Year-in-Israel Program, presented in partnership with Rabbis for Human Rights, offers rabbinical and cantorial students spending the academic year in Israel on-the-ground experience in human rights issues affecting Israelis, Palestinians, and asylum seekers, along with the chance to develop a rabbinic voice on human rights in Israel.
+Presented in partnership with Rabbis for Human Rights, this offers rabbinical and cantorial students spending the academic year in Israel on-the-ground experience in human rights issues affecting Israelis, Palestinians, and asylum seekers, along with the chance to develop a rabbinic voice on human rights in Israel.

 This offers six select rabbinical and cantorial students in-depth learning and training, along with the opportunity for leadership within the Year-in-Israel Program.
 Applications for the 2018-2019 academic year will open in February.

 This gives six select rabbinical and cantorial students the chance to spend a summer working in a New York-based human rights organization with which T’ruah partners.
 Applications for summer 2018 will open in October.